lmllml/simplean.js/README.md

 #Simplean.js
-  * focus on dom animation
+  * Focus on dom animation
-  * focus on mobile browser and advanced browser
+  * Focus on mobile browser and advanced browser
-  * simple api: to, addClass, removeClass
+  * Simple api: to, addClass, removeClass

 ## Usage
 ````